Reserves how-to (for faculty)

 Books owned by the library

 Faculty may place library-owned books on reserve for students taking their courses.
-Here's what you do:
+Follow these steps:

 1. Determine by using OneSearch that the book is owned by the library at John Jay.
 If there is not already a copy on reserve (location will indicate John Jay Reserve), then....